Last updated 5/14/2014

 Emergency Medical Services education is offered through the Allied Health department in cooperation with the Emergency Medical System of Genesis Medical Center, Illini Campus.

-This education prepares individuals for entry-level positions as emergency medical technicians and paramedics.
+This education prepares individuals for entry-level positions as emergency medical technicians (EMS 100 & 102) and paramedics.
 The program prepares individuals to provide basic and advanced life support in out-of-the-hospital settings to critically ill and injured persons.

 To prepare individuals to function in the pre-hospital role, a combination of educational methods will be used including theory instruction, demonstration and practice of life-saving skills for simulated and real emergency situations.
 Instruction is provided by physicians specializing in emergency medicine, registered nurses, and paramedics with advanced education in medical and trauma management.

-Successful completion of the Illinois Department of Public Health State examination or the National Registry Examination is required for licensure prior to employment.
-Students must also successfully document and meet all health and background checks required by academic programs and/or clinical sites prior to admission to program and/or courses.
+Students must successfully document and meet all health and background checks required by academic programs and/or clinical sites prior to admission to program and/or courses.
 A physical examination and immunizations are required prior to beginning clinical practice/field time.

 Job opportunities include hospitals, private ambulance services, municipal fire, police or rescue squad departments.
 Volunteer services generally require EMT licensure.